NZ2ND Transfer with On-the-Fly Conversion

 Input

 For details, see ${INSTALL_DIR}/include/ascendc/basic_api/interface/kernel_struct_data_copy.h.
-Replace ${INSTALL_DIR} with the actual CANN component directory.
+Replace ${INSTALL_DIR} with the CANN installation path.

 Table 3 Parameters in the Nz2NdParamsFull structure